jaredtumiel/fastpages/_posts/2020-10-14-spinning-up-in-ai.md

 #### Generative models

 Close your eyes and imagine a red bus!
-If you can do it, maybe that counts as evidence to you that your brain has some sort of generative model (i.e. can imagine/synthesise data points).
-More generally, generative modelling tries to explain the data we're observing as being generated by some smaller set of variables.
+If you can do it, maybe that counts as evidence to you that your brain has some sort of generative model (i.e. can imagine/synthesise plausible data points).
+More generally, generative modelling tries to explain the data we're observing as being generated by some smaller set of (latent) variables.
 The FEP deals heavily with the language and ideas of generative models, so reading up on directy is helpful!

 - [Modern Latent Variable Models](https://www.youtube.com/watch?v=7Pcvdo4EJeo) by DeepMind & UCL [video]
 - [Probabilistic Graphical Models](https://www.youtube.com/watch?v=oqvdH_8lmCA&list=PLoZgVqqHOumTqxIhcdcpOAJOOimrRCGZn) by Eric Xing (also see course website [here](http://www.cs.cmu.edu/~epxing/Class/10708-20/lectures.html) [video lectures]
   - I enjoy this course for taking a different perspective on ML/DL.
-There's a lot of variety, but the course has videos on variational inference and generative models.
+There's a lot of variety, and the course has videos on variational inference and generative models.
 There are also slides and course notes [here](http://www.cs.cmu.edu/~epxing/Class/10708-20/lectures.html)

 ## The Free Energy Principle and Active Inference